gablemathias/burger-list-recipe/README.md

-A burger recipe webpage that I made to practice ordered and unordered lists
+A recipe webpage that I made to practice ordered and unordered lists, as well other things on css and html